Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

 ```
 3. Include the script in the scenario or RMS
 4. Run the `main` function of the script in the scenario (it will run automatically in an RMS)
-5. When a game is played using the scenario or RMS, the `%` characters in the messages do not appear on screen
+5. When a game is played using the scenario or RMS, the game will crash

 ### 12. Cannot Print `#!java 0` Or `#!java 1` At The Start Of The Line In `xsChatData()`